GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 ## Converting a callback to a promise {: #compare-to-callback}

 As previously mentioned, a method cannot both take a callback and return a promise.
 To convert from a callback to a promise, remove the callback and handle the returned promise.
 The example below is taken from the [optional permissions sample](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/sample.optional_permissions), `newtab.js` specifically.
 The callback version shows what the sample's call to `request()` would look like with a callback.
-Note that the promise version could be rewritten with async and await.
+Note that the promise version uses `async` and `await`.

 <div class="switcher">
 {% Compare 'worse', 'Callback' %}